 As an uninhabited island, there’s not a whole lot to do on Klein Curacao, but that’s the beauty of it.
 If you like to take a walk, you can explore the Lighthouse and the Shipwreck on the opposite side of the island.
 Make sure to do it in the morning when there’s a breeze otherwise it becomes scorching hot in the afternoon!

 The thing that most people come here to do though is swim and snorkel in the blue water.
 It looks like an image from a postcard and if I didn’t come here, I wouldn’t believe water can be this blue.
 It’s not exactly crystal clear but more of a vibrant baby blue!
-We saw lots of fish in the water including a “wall” of small fish.
-We didn’t end up seeing sea turtles but seems like most people on our tour with Blue Finn Charters did!
-I guess we just weren’t in the right spot at the right time!
+I saw lots of fish in the water including a “wall” of small fish.
+I didn’t end up seeing sea turtles but seems like most people on our tour with Blue Finn Charters did!
+I guess I just wasn’t in the right spot at the right time!
 Here is a great guide for snorkeling at Klein Curacao.

 There’s only about 10m off the shore where you can stand.
 Therefore, I would recommend you to be a pretty strong swimmer as you’ll need to swim from the boat to shore and back.
 Blue Finn Charters provides snorkel gear so you don’t need to bring your own!
 They were clean, in good condition and included in the tour price!
 However, they don’t provide fins so remember to bring your own if you want to use fins.

 Lastly, if you get too much sun, you can always go back on board the Blue Finn catamaran at any time and rest in the shade or in the nets.
 They provide drinks throughout the day so you can always sit back and relax on the boat!

 Food & Drinks